dylankrieg/Senior-Thesis-Cleaned/Webots/README.md

 Future work might include:
 - Integrating the Perception class/system with YOLOV8 perception in "Full-System" rather than relying on Webots segmentation.
-- Integrating the Py2PDDL-based task planning system in "Full System"
+- Integrating the Py2PDDL-based task planning system in "Full System".
-- Using the robotics toolbox for python and spatial math as the kinematics backend since it has more features and is more robust.
+- Using the robotics toolbox for python and spatial math as the kinematics backend since it has more features and is more robust than what is here.